Wednesday, April 24, 2013

 BUTTTTTT.......

-In my countless hours pinning things on Pinterest I came upon this receipt several times for homemade potato chips cooked in the microwave.
+In my countless hours pinning things on Pinterest I came upon this recipe several times for homemade potato chips cooked in the microwave.
 The reviews for the recipe were all great.

 I have potatoes, I have a mandolin, I have a microwave!
 Let's give it a whirl.